Warren Gammill & Associates, P.L.

 Classic movie shows dangers of bad partnerships

-On behalf of Warren Gammill & Associates, P.L. | Jan 28, 2016 | Business Litigation
+On Behalf of Warren Gammill & Associates, P.L. | Jan 28, 2016 | Business Litigation

 One of the most interesting aspects of the gangster classic “The Godfather” is the film’s depiction of how the various families conducted business among themselves.
 The fictional mafia clans were willing to go to violent extremes when it came to achieving their goals.
 One justification repeated by several characters that committed egregious acts was that their behavior was nothing personal, but strictly business.